CoolAller/WhiteSur-gtk-theme-cinnamon-xfce/README.md

 ## Fix for libadwaita (not perfect)

 Since the release of `Gnome 43.0`, more and more built-in apps use `libadwaita` now, and libadwaita does not support custom themes, which means we cannot change the appearance of app using libadwaita through `gnome-tweaks` or `dconf-editor`.
-For users who love custom themes, it’s really sucks!
+For users who love custom themes, it's really sucks!

 Anyway if anybody who still want to custom themes we can only do this way: